ricfreire/mautic-theme-runner/README.md

 ### 📷 Images usage recommendation

 Use the template freely, but be sure to verify the [Pexel's image license](https://www.pexels.com/license/) rights for commercial projects.
+If you own the images and wish for them to be removed, please contact me.

+### 🎨 Figma

+*Coming soon*

+### 🐛 Bug

+If you encounter any bugs or issues related to the theme, please feel free to report them!